arras-energy/gridlabd/docs/Module/Pypower.md

 # Integration Objects

 Integration objects are used to link assets and control models with `pypower` objects.
-An integrated object specified its parent `bus` or `gen` object and updates it as needed prior to solving the powerflow problem.
+An integrated object specifies its parent `bus`, `branch`, `gen`, or `gencost` object and updates it as needed prior to solving the powerflow problem.

 ## Loads